Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 - Adebayo's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Giving up 111.4 points per game, the Celtics are the fourth-ranked team in the league defensively.
+- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the NBA.

-- On the boards, the Celtics are 18th in the NBA, giving up 44 rebounds per game.
+- The Celtics concede 44 rebounds per game, ranking 18th in the NBA.

-- Giving up 23.1 assists per game, the Celtics are the second-ranked team in the NBA.
+- Looking at assists, the Celtics have allowed 23.1 per contest, second in the league.

 Bam Adebayo vs. the Celtics